 The port in Savannah was once the biggest one among all British colonies in North America.
 This along with a perfect climate to grow cotton brought wealth to the city.

-A mild weather in Savannah ensures the city remains lush and green year around.
+A mild weather in Savannah ensures the city remains lush and green year-round.
 These pictures which I took in late December 2016 are the living proof for that.

 Spanish moss on big trees creates a very serene atmosphere.